Rise in homophobic and transphobic crimes recorded by Thames Valley Police

 But Slough has seen increases from 12 in 2013 to 25 last year.

-Youth adviser at Slough Borough Council Carla Conte is in charge of Spectrum, a new LGBTQ group launching in the town next week to provide support and campaigning opportunities for 13 to 19-year-olds.
+Youth adviser at Slough Borough Council Carla Conte is in charge of Spectrum, a new LGBTQ (lesbian, gay, bisexual, trans and queer) group launching in the town next week to provide support and campaigning opportunities for 13 to 19-year-olds.

 It was previously called Eight Flags, and ran for about three years.
 Carla thinks groups like it could help reduce crimes in time.